 There is a constant uptick in reports of scam attempts from individuals stating that they have been contacted by someone stating their power is about to be turned off.
 Especially as of recent during these uncertain and stressful times.
-The caller instructs that you need to purchase a prepaid credit card and call them back to make the payment.
+The caller instructs that you need to make an immediate payment through a money transfer, a certain website or prepaid credit card.

 Remember this important information to prevent yourself from falling victim to a utility scam: